 There are three routes up Profitis Hlias, the South starting from a small church, the Ridge-line that starts from the village of Anavruth and the East Direct starting from the refugee.
 I will sadly only show you the East Direct as I have only climbed that and don't want to show possibly false info.

 It is the fastest and easiest route up the mountain.
 Just 4 hours round trip.

 Starting at the refuge at 1550m of elevation the route heads Westwards and starts just behind the refuge.
 The sign says it's just 2:45h to the summit, for us it was 3h.
 This section is generally forested through a lush forest that is generally not steep while it is mainly dirt and rock.
 The section is 12 mins long and ends just under a big rock-face.

 The climb of the rock-face is a very unfortunate part of the climb being very steep and rocky, sore legs all the way through the 18 mins it takes to finish this section.

 Starting at an open field at the alpine with lush green grass and flowers.
 It is a long section that crosses one point of interest 'Gouves Place', it takes about 58 mins to cross this section.

 Heading up through the fields

 Gouves place (1860m elev.) with snow (Jun 16)

 The trail is mainly dirt and not that steep with the exception of two or three parts that are quite steep and rocky.
 The rock traverse just at the end of section 3 is the steepest part.

-Starting at the beginning of plakes the weird lined rock formations on the summit pyramid and finish at portes.
+Starting at the beginning of Plakes the weird lined rock formations on the summit pyramid and finish at Portes.
 The beginning elevation is 1990m and the final elevation is 2238m the time to cross the section is around 1:02h.
-The section is steep throughout and the whole section is on rock with very good views all around.
+The section is steep throughout and the whole section is on a rock with very good views all around.
 As we reached the upper half of this section the west winds became apparent.